amack56/Project_2/.ipynb_checkpoints/README-checkpoint.md

 - GF - feeder cattle

 ## Project Goals
-- Predict hog prices
+- Predicted hog prices
     - Feed is 95% of the cost
     - There is also land, storage and fertilizer costs
     - Farmers need to determine quantity of corn to purchase
     - What are farmers margins?
     - Livestock disease & outlier analysis
-- Maximize for profit
+- Created a Correlation Matrix
+- Assessed the Value of the Hog Crush
-- Dashboard hedging tool
+- Created a Dashboard
+- Sharpe and Sortino Ratios

 ## Usage Instructions
 -